Geological technician, Kaihangarau aronuku

 You may need

-- a Bachelor of Science in geology, Earth sciences, engineering or similar
+- a bachelor's degree in geology, geophysics and geochemistry or similar area

 - a Master of Engineering Geology